 Legally, there actually is no highest credit card interest rate that’s possible.
 Credit card companies are allowed to charge any interest rate.
 But they must clearly state what that rate is in the card’s terms and conditions.
 And companies that would like to charge outrageous interest rates are limited by what people are actually willing to pay.
 You should always make sure you know a card’s interest rate before applying.
 Otherwise, it may come as a nasty surprise.

-Here are the highest credit card interest rates:
+Here are some of the highest credit card interest rates:

-Highest historical credit card interest rate: 79.9% on the old First Premier Bank Credit Card.
+Highest historical credit card interest rate:9% APR on the old First Premier Bank Credit Card.
 This card is no longer available.
 It was for people with bad credit.

 But if you’re not confident about your ability to pay in full, you should prioritize low interest rates in your search.
 Many cards will even offer you 0% interest for a number of months to start.
 But you’ll usually need at least good credit to get a 0% intro APR.